art, game, philosophy, dad

-My name is Chase Lin (林 朝暉) — gamer, designer, blogger, father of 2.
 I grew up in Taiwan before my family and I moved to the US in '96.
 I met Sheena Young (楊 歆蕾), the mother of my two children whose an inspired UX designer, during my 2nd year at Art Center.
-The influence of my family has been transformational — being extremely inspired and supportive.
+The influence of my family has been transformational.
 To this day, I remain very close with my father, Chiung-Chih Lin (林 炯志), a scholar and a investor, my brother, Chao-Kuo Lin,(林 朝國) programmer at Apple, and my mother, Janice Sung (宋 貞), an active volunteer in the Bay Area.

-After graduating, I worked for 3 months on a contract basis before I quit trying and moved back home and began planning for my first startup.
+After graduated, I worked for 3 months on a contract basis before I quit and began pursuing my first game idea.

 2009 Jan. - Mar.
 WORK

-Moving back to Silicon Valley opened my eyes and inspired me to continue entrepreneurial journey.
 I had an idea to transform my passion in gaming into a business by making competitive gaming more accessible and friendly for mobile gamers.
-It was a challenging journey but fulfilling at the same time.
-I finally closed the company after 2 years going through my first moral crisis in regard to not bringing enough values to our products.
-I wanted to make a better game.
-I wanted to build a better company.
-The only way I believe that could be done is to adopt a personal development regimen.
+Starting a company was a challenging but fulfilling journey.
+I finally halted the company after 2 years reflecting upon how to bring more values to our players.
+I began a period of personal improvement regimen soon after.

 2011 - 2013 STARTUP

 My son Aesun was born in the year of supposedly the end of our world in 2012.
-I thought his birth meant the end of my ambition, my dream during the busiest time of my startup journey.
-But turned out, him being born only made me more motivated, time conscious, and to rightfully question the value of my "dream".
+I thought his birth meant the end of my dream during the busiest time of my startup.
+Instead, his arrival only made me more motivated, time conscious, and to rightfully question the value of my "dream".